Psychology (PSY)

 PSY 201, *GENERAL PSYCHOLOGY, 4 Credits

 Scientific study of behavior and experience.
 Neuroscience; sensation and perception; conditioning, learning and memory; thinking, problem solving, language, intelligence, and consciousness.
-(SS) (Bacc Core Course)
+NO LONGER TAUGHT.
+REPLACED WITH COMMON COURSE NUMBER PSY 201Z.

 Attributes: CPSI – Bacc Core, Perspectives, Social Processes & Institutions; LACS – Liberal Arts Social Core